elastio/contrib/elastio-s3-changelog/README.md

 # S3 Changelog

 For large buckets, scanning all objects might take a lot of time.
-This CloudFormation template enables the Changelog feature for S3 buckets, which significantly improves the scan performance after the initial scan of the entire bucket is done.
+This CloudFormation template enables the Changelog feature for S3 buckets, which improves the scan performance after the initial scan of the entire bucket is done.

 This template deploys an SQS queue and an EventBridge rule which sends S3 update events to the queue.